Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 2.2 Tax Requirement

 Two directors of the company should be income tax payers, paying tax of not less than Rs.
 60,000 each per annum and documentary evidence confirming their latest tax payments should be produced along with the application.
-In the event the directors are paying PAYE tax, they may be treated as income tax payers.
+In the event the directors are paying APIT tax, they may be treated as income tax payers.

 3. Annual Turnover :